Practical Experience with Stable Set and Coloring Relaxations: Valid Inequalities for the Graph Coloring Problem

-In the context of the graph coloring problem, we introduce two new inequalities valid for the coloring polytope $\COL(G)$.
-Similar to the approach taken for the stable set problem, the first inequality pertains to odd cycles of length $5$, while the second refers to odd cycles of arbitrary length along with an additional vertex that is not contained in the cycle.
+We now turn our attention to the graph coloring problem and investigate subgraphs containing odd cycles, proposing two inequalities valid for this problem.
+Similar to the approach taken for the stable set problem, the first inequality we discuss is valid for odd cycles of length~$5$, while the second holds for odd cycles of arbitrary length along with an additional vertex that is not contained in the cycle.